VR-Funding/Back-End/README.md

 200 (OK)

-The endpoint will return a HTTP response with a status code of 200 and a body showing the amount of startups updated.
+The endpoint will return a HTTP response with a status code of 200 and a body as below.

 ```
-  updated: 1
+{
+    message: "Startup succesfully updated"
+}
 ```

 500(SERVER ERROR)